verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-DE-MSG-5] Grant VS Operator Authorization

-This method can only be called directly by the following Permission module methods, with no signer check:
+This method can only be called directly by the following Participant module methods, with no signer check:

 - [Start Participant VP](#mod-pp-msg-1-start-participant-vp)
 - [Self Create Participant](#mod-pp-msg-14-self-create-participant)